qbrubs/encrypt_decrypt_text/README.md

 # 🔒**Encrypter and Decrypter of text**🔓

+### About this challenge:

-* This is the result of the Alura Beginner's Programming Course Challenge.
+* This challenge was proposed by Alura + Oracle Next Education.
+It was the first challenge of the course.

+* The languages used for the challenge were: HTML, CSS and JavaScript.

 ### ⚠️Requisitos: